-- Deploy to simultaneously clear side streets throughout the City.
+- City employees in 4x4 pickup trucks with plows are deployed to clear side streets throughout the City.

-- More than 250 employees from Public Works and Parks & Recreation operate the residential plows after completing a four-hour training course; a special driver’s license is not required to operate a residential plow.
+- Denver Public Works and Denver Parks & Recreation staff operate the residential plows; a special driver’s license is not required to operate a residential plow.